Bow drill standard procedure by Dave Watson

 Hearth board of the bow drill

 Preferrable lime (Tilia cordata) wood is used for hearth boards.
-Lime sap- and heartwood are hardly distinguishable from each other; lime got a medium density of abt.
-0,530 g/cm3 and it is uniformly dense and not elastic.
-Another type of wood used for hearth boards is Sycamore (Acer pseudoplatanus), which is technically spoken a hardwood and contains a high water content but produces lots of heat quickly.
-It is therefore suitable for fire starting.
-Dave Watson cautioned against using Sweet chestnut (Castanea sativa) wood as a hearth board, as Sweet chestnut is just producing long fibers and not a powder to form an ember.
+Lime sap- and heartwood are hardly distinguishable; lime has a medium density of about.
+0,530 g/cm3, which is uniformly dense and not elastic.
+Another type of wood used for hearth boards is Sycamore (Acer pseudoplatanus), which is technically spoken hardwood with high water content but produces lots of heat quickly.
+It is, therefore, suitable for fire starting.
+Dave Watson cautioned against using sweet chestnut (Castanea sativa) wood as a hearth board, as sweet chestnut produces long fibers and is not a powder to form an ember.
+The shape of the hearth board is rather broad.
+S

 Bow drill spindle

 Unlike other proponents, Dave suggests using a different type of wood for the spindle.
 He is preferring Hazel (Corylus sp.) shoots.
-Thickness of the spindle should be around the size of a middle finger and length about a handspan.
+The spindle’s thickness should be around the size of a middle finger and the length of a handspan.

 Bow drill bearing (Holding block)

-Either Hazel wood (Corylus sp.) or Ash wood (Fraxinus excelsior) is used.
-Length of the bow is about one meter, and the bow is strung by far more elastic compared to either the Swedish- or Australian way.
+Hazelwood (Corylus sp.) or Ashwood (Fraxinus excelsior) is used.
+The length of the bow is about one meter, and the bow is strung by far more elastic compared to either the Swedish- or Australian way.
 It is a real bow, resembling a bow for shooting arrows.

-During GBS2022 a wide variety of materials and shapes for bow drills could be seen, and there is no right or wrong way.
-All types produced ember in roughly the same period of time with similar efforts.
-Bow drilling is therefore a very versatile technique, not restricted to certain types of wood or techniques.
-Important is to choose initially the best suited, dry materials found directly in the forests, woodlands or savannas and put an effort into the final outcome.
+During GBS2022, a wide variety of materials and shapes for bow drills could be seen, and there is no right or wrong way—all types produced ember at roughly the same time with similar efforts.
+Bow drilling is a very versatile technique, not restricted to certain types of wood or techniques.
+It is essential to choose the best-suited, dry materials found directly in the forests, woodlands, or savannas and put effort into the outcome.

-In my opinion, bow drilling is in all areas worldwide with not too high humidity the technique of choice for producing fire with very limited manmade supplies.
-Just a paracord or similar string makes this technique easier to master.
+Bow drilling is the technique for producing fire with minimal man-made supplies in areas with low humidity worldwide.
+Just a paracord or similar string makes this technique more accessible to master.

 Lessons learned from Dave Watson on bow drilling: